Hina Khawaja Bayat: Early life

 Hina is ethnically Kashmiri and lives in Karachi.
 She completed her schooling from a convent, after which she attended the St. Joseph's College in Karachi and completed her graduation in Liberal Arts.
-Hina went on pursuing product designing at Pakistan Design Institute before her acting career started.
+Hina went on to pursue product designing at Pakistan Design Institute before her acting career started.

-Hina is married to Roger Dawood Bayat.
-He is a business personality of an International Conglomerate based in Dubai.
-The veteran actress credits her success to her husband Dawood and her mother who have been a big support throughout her acting career.

 Career

-Bayat is also a human rights promoter and wants to make youth and women understand the ability to fight for their rights.
+Bayat is an advocate for human rights, striving to educate the youth and women on their capabilities to stand up for their rights.
 She made her debut from the talk show “Andaaz Apna Apna” and “Baatein Mulakaatein”.